After 70 years, is the Korean war close to having a definitive end? - News

 The deal

 It is a fact that all parties involved have an interest in a peace agreement.
-But negotiations have not yet started – and for Onnig it is difficult for the treaty to be consummated.
-Each side has its respective demands, and none of them seem to want to back down.
+But for Onnig it is difficult for the treaty to be consummated.
+Each side has its respective requirements.
+None of them seem to want to back off.

 On the one hand, North Korea demands that the first step come from the West, with the end of the economic and military blockade against the country and the end of pressure on the North Korean nuclear program.
 On the other hand, South Korea believes the first wave must come from that side, and asks North Korea to end its nuclear program.